Reliable Test Case Generation with AI

 What are the objectives of this workshop?

-Many developers are using AI tools like ChatGPT, Cursor, Gemini, or Claude to generate tests.
-However, these AI-generated tests often prove to be incorrect, superficial, or overlook important aspects of the code.
+Many developers use AI tools like ChatGPT, Cursor, Gemini, or Claude to generate tests.
+The output is often wrong, shallow, or skips important parts of the code.
 This workshop will help you answer:

 Intended audience

-This workshop is designed for developers who are already using or considering using AI tools for test generation.
+This workshop is for developers who use or plan to use AI tools for test generation.

-- The main audience is Ruby developers, Rails engineers, and QA engineers who want to leverage AI tools more effectively.
+• The main audience is Ruby developers, Rails engineers, and QA engineers who want better results from AI tools.

 Learn